 "On November 1, 48 million Americans lost either all or some of the federal food assistance provided to them by the Supplemental Nutrition Assistance Program, formerly known as food stamps and now called SNAP.
 It is not as if those benefits were generous.
 The average amount per person has been $133.40 per month, $30.78 per week, or $4.45 per day, boosted to that level in 2009 by extra funding provided by the American Recovery and Reinvestment Act of 2009, aka the stimulus bill.
 That “boost” ended November 1 and benefits were lowered by an average of $11 per person per month, to a per meal allowance of $1.36.
 We challenge anyone reading this to try to exist on a meal allowance of a little over one dollar per meal."

-Read more from NCJW CEO Nancy K. Kaufman in the Huffington Post blog.
+Read more by NCJW CEO Nancy K. Kaufman in The Washington Post.